nikpz/zarin-payment/README.md

-- Zarin Pal Payment Gateway
+- Zarin Pal Payment Gateway.
-This project is a server-side project and is suitable for a test environment (sandbox).
-This project demonstrates how to integrate the zarinpal payment gateway into a Node.js application.
+This project is a server-side project and is suitable for a test environment (sandbox) and demonstrates how to integrate the zarinpal payment gateway into a Node.js application.
 With this setup, you can securely process payments for goods or services on your website.
 - Payment Gateway:  Zarin Pal
 - Clone:  https://github.com/nikpz/zarin-payment.git
 - Navigate to the project directory in your terminal..